Learn the basics of search engine optimization to help prospective customers find your business

 Search engines reward quality content that engages readers.
 You’re trying to keep readers on the page while answering any query they arrived with.
 That way, they don’t go back to the search results to find the answer from a competitor instead.
 Our advice?
 Keep your writing clear and concise.
 Then earn the reader’s trust by providing valuable, objective information without being too salesy.
 It’s best practice to do some research into the keywords you’re targeting to see what kind of information ranking pages for that search term include.
 This gives insight into the kind of information searchers are looking for, whether images to liven up the content, infographics, easy-to-follow guidelines or embedded video.

-For more ways to create content that stands out, check out our tips for approaching content marketing and storytelling like a journalist.
+For more ways to create content that stands out, check out our tips for writing a better blog post and approaching content marketing and storytelling like a journalist.

 How you organize your content matters—not only for search engine crawlers but also for visitors to your website.
 This includes how you structure blogs.
 Some rules of thumb: Keep paragraphs under 150 to 200 words and use subheadlines to structure sections of 300 to 400 words.
 If you need to go over that amount, then break your section down further with another subheading.
 Subheadings help users who want to find answers to their query quickly or skim to get a basic understanding of the content.
 They also improve accessibility by adding in structure for anyone who cannot easily read a screen and may be using a screen reader.